ppy/osu-wiki/news/2025/2025-08-22-beatmap-spotlights-summer-2025.md

 ### ![](/wiki/shared/mode/catch.png) osu!catch (led by [SadEgg](https://osu.ppy.sh/users/10278243))

-#### Beatmap of the Season — Curators' Pick
+#### Beatmap of the Season - Curators' Pick

 [![](/wiki/shared/news/2025-08-22-beatmap-spotlights-summer-2025/2281583.jpg)](https://osu.ppy.sh/beatmapsets/2281583#osu/4879141)

 **[IOSYS - Chanteikku Sanyousei no Itazura Daisensou (Spectator) \[Rocma's Rain\]](https://osu.ppy.sh/beatmapsets/2281583#osu/4879141)**, created by [Rocma](https://osu.ppy.sh/users/566276)\
 *primarily suggested and described by [Morusya](https://osu.ppy.sh/users/13681464)*

-Summer is coming up to be a plenteous one for osu!catch.
-And what could be better to kick off the season than everyone's favourite IOSYS?
+Summer looks to have been a plenteous one for osu!catch.
+And what could be better to kick off the seasonal spotlights with than everyone's favourite IOSYS?
 Of course, a [Rocma](https://osu.ppy.sh/users/566276) map to boot!

 Rocma, better known by their complex and technical maps, continues to surprise us once again, this time in the minimalist area.
 Their map for [Chanteikku Sanyousei no Itazura Daisensou](https://osu.ppy.sh/beatmapsets/2281583#fruits/4879141) is an excellent demonstration of how even with a simplistic approach, one can create a rather interesting and fun map.
 The unusual usage of playfield and standstills create an exciting experience for fans of reading and control maps that you don't want to miss!

-This rain is sure to appeal to both new players who are just learning osu!catch and Spotlights veterans who can demonstrate their high level of play with additional modifications!
+This Rain difficulty is sure to appeal to both new players who are just learning osu!catch and Spotlights veterans who can demonstrate their high level of play with additional mods!

 #### Playlist A